joalla/discogs_client/docs/source/fetching_data_repl.md

 # Fetching data using the REPL

-Note that the examples in this chapter are shown using a Python REPL and require an existing [Client object](quickstart.md) already.
-Using the Python REPL can be an easy way to test and review the information and data available using the Discogs API.
+Using the Python REPL can be another way to test and review the information and data available using the Discogs API.
+This will help show what data is available and how it will presented back to you when using the `python3-discogs-client` library.

+Note that the examples in this chapter are shown using a Python REPL and require an existing [Client object](quickstart.md).

 ## Artist